codeatmordor/behaviour_cloning_keras/behaviour_cloning_writeup.md

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 101-113) consisted of multiple layers of convolution neural network.

+#### 3. Improvements Needed

+Vehicle fails to drive on bridge once it collide with the left railing of the bridge.
+There is need of correction in the model to rectify this.
+My guess is that this can be corrected by augmenting steering angle with different factors currently I have used 0.20 and 0.15 factors.